cwt9jp/jamac/README.md

 ## Things to do

+- [ ] Release Fall 2024 Problems and Solutions
+- [ ] Upload photos to website (main banner?
+Slideshow? section?)
+- [ ] Update Fall 2024 webpage and prepare archiving
+- [ ] Update Spring 2025 webpage
+- [ ] Update announcement text on main page
+- [ ] Get Spring 2025 folder structure ready, based off fall-2024
-- [ ] How do we decide overall team??
+- [ ] Decide Spring 2025 JAMAC date
-- [ ] How many prev. competitions should we release to the public?
+- [ ] Guarantee all problems to be finished 3 days before the event to allow for printing